 Ordinarily, cellars are parts of a building that are used to store junk and unused wine bottles and are riddled with damp areas which largely make them unusable.
 To gain the full potential of your cellar or basement then the best option is to make the area dry.

 Timberwise undertakes a wide range of basement waterproofing treatment in our quest to turn damp basements into to dry, usable living space.
 We are the leading waterproofing specialists in basement waterproofing and tanking.

 What is Tanking?

 Tanking is the generic term for a basement waterproofing system that uses a “barrier” to keep water out of the property.
-It is sometimes referred to as either, positive side, or negative side waterproofing, depending on which side of the structure it is applied.
+It is sometimes referred to as either, the positive side, or negative side waterproofing, depending on which side of the structure it is applied.
 The main purpose of tanking is to treat damp walls by preventing water ingress.

 Basement tanking systems work by applying a waterproof coating directly to the porous cellar walls to prevent water seepage and therefore create a dry and improved internal environment.
 Tanking is designed not to control the flow of water (as in Type C waterproofing) but to stop it entering the property from the outset.
 The lining (or slurry) is applied directly to the walls to form a “tank” which creates a barrier to prevent water from getting into the building.

 Dampness occurs in cellars due to the area being located below ground.
 Water can make its way through the walls into the cellar.
 Once the damp runs into the walls it can cause issues such as condensation which in turn, will create mould.
 Tanking slurry is directly placed on damp walls which act as an impermeable waterproof barrier.